 “Prentice, why don’t you think about that?
 Be social.
 Get some exercise.”

 Prentice felt the eyes of the other kids come to him.
-He felt their stares and their judgement.
+He felt their stares and their judgment.
 He felt the reverberations of his response echoing in the halls of the school.
 He was suddenly furious at his father.

 “I don’t know,” he said.